-Dhiraj Murthy is an Associate Professor of Journalism and Media Studies (in the Moody College of Communication), Sociology (by courtesy), and School of Information (by courtesy) at the University of Texas at Austin.
-He was previously Reader of Sociology at Goldsmiths, University of London.
+Dhiraj Murthy is a Professor of Journalism and Media Studies (in the Moody College of Communication), Sociology (by courtesy), and School of Information (by courtesy) at the University of Texas at Austin.
 His research explores social media, digital research methods, race/ethnicity, qualitative/mixed methods, big data quantitative analysis, and virtual organizations.
-Dr. Murthy has edited 3 journal special issues and authored over 85 articles, book chapters, and papers and a book about Twitter, the first on the subject (second edition published by Polity Press, 2018).
+Dr. Murthy has edited 3 journal special issues and authored over 85 articles, book chapters, and papers.
+Murthy wrote the first scholarly book about Twitter (second edition published by Polity Press, 2018).
 He is currently funded by: the National Institutes of Health’s National Institute on Drug Abuse for a study entitled Modified Use of e-cigarettes and Marketing on YouTube (Project Number: 1R01DA049878-01A1; $1,327,846); by the National Institute of Minority Health & Health Disparities for a study entitled Social Media, Acculturation and E-cigarette Use among Mexican American College Students in South Texas (Project Number: R01MD017280; $3,758,038), and by Good Systems at the University of Texas at Austin for a study entitled Designing Responsible AI Technologies to Curb Disinformation ($750,000).
-He was recently funded by the National Science Foundation’s Division Of Computer and Network Systems for pioneering work on using the social media networks of journalists for damage reconnaissance during Hurricane Florence (CMMI grant #1902460).
+He was recently funded by the National Science Foundation’s Civil, Mechanical and Manufacturing Innovation (CMMI) Division for pioneering work on using the social media networks of journalists for damage reconnaissance during Hurricane Florence (CMMI grant #1902460).
 Dr. Murthy’s work also uniquely explores the potential role of social technologies in diversity and community inclusion.

 Twitter: Social Communication in the Twitter Age.
 2013 (1st edition) and 2018 (2nd edition), with Polity Press.
 Winner of ALA CHOICE Prize.
 (Selected Reviews: ICS, Discourse & Society, Transfers, #NSMNSS, IJICST, BD&S) | Video Interview.
 [Amazon US | Amazon UK | Kindle | Free Google Books Version]